+(4) For a generation site with a single POI and one or more Controllable Load Resources (CLRs) behind the POI, as indicated in an approved EPS Design Proposal, a TDSP shall install an EPS Meter to separately measure each CLR Load, but only if the Resource Entity for such generation site has provided the TDSP written consent to provide service to the Customer or Wholesale Customer associated with the CLR.
+A TDSP’s submission of an updated EPS Design Proposal reflecting the addition of EPS Metering to measure CLR Load shall constitute confirmation to ERCOT that the Resource Entity has provided such written consent.

-(4) ERCOT shall maintain descriptions of the Metering Facilities of all common switchyards that contain multiple POIs of Loads (ESI IDs) and generation meters (EPS).
+(5) ERCOT shall maintain descriptions of the Metering Facilities of all common switchyards that contain multiple POIs of Loads (ESI IDs) and generation meters (EPS).
 The description is limited to identifying the Entities within a common switchyard and a simplified diagram showing the metering configuration of all Supervisory Control and Data Acquisition (SCADA) and Settlement Metering points.

-(5) All Load(s) included in the netting arrangement for an EPS Metering Facility shall only be electrically connected to the ERCOT Transmission Grid through the EPS metering point(s) for such Facility.
+(6) All Load(s) included in the netting arrangement for an EPS Metering Facility shall only be electrically connected to the ERCOT Transmission Grid through the EPS metering point(s) for such Facility.
 Such Loads shall not be electrically connected to the ERCOT Transmission Grid through electrical connections that are not metered by the EPS metering point(s) for the Facility.